sighalt/pyramid_request_schema/README.md

 ```

 You can then access the validated data via the `validated` attribute on the
 request object.
-An example structure for the above defined schema might be as
+The resulting structure for the above defined schema and the
-follows:
+following curl request will look like:

 ```python
 request.validated = {